Nastel/TNT4J/README.md

 * See  `tnt4j.properties` and `com.nastel.jkool.tnt4j.filters.EventLevelTimeFilter` for details.
 * Register filters via declarations in `tnt4j.properties` or in your application by creating your own event filter

-	* `logger.addSinkEventFilter(new MyLogFilter());` to register your event filter
+	logger.addSinkEventFilter(new MyLogFilter());

 ### Granular conditional logging
 Log only what matters.
 Increase performance of your apps by decreasing the amount of logging your app produces and yet increasing relevance and quality of the output.

+	logger.isSet(OpLevel.DEBUG);
 	logger.isSet(OpLevel.DEBUG, "myapp.mykey", myvalue);

 Checking a global debug level is not granular enough for most applications.
 Many java apps require granular logging to log only what matters.
+Consolidate these checks into `SinkEventFilter` implementation and register with the logger instance.

+	logger.addSinkEventFilter(new MyLogFilter());

 ### Share logging context across apps
 Pass logging context across apps programatically or via a shared cache.